5chackathon/hack-week-fall-2013/README.markdown

     mongod

-2. Start nodejs
+Next, start nodejs.

     nodejs app.js

-3. Open up your browser and navigate to `http://localhost:3000`.
+Lastly, open up your browser and navigate to `http://localhost:3000`.
+You should see the website running locally.